Example Integration

 2Twilio sends the call to Veevo's engine URL

-3Veevo calls your onCallStart endpoint to get configuration
+3Veevo calls your onCallStart endpoint (signed with X-Veevo-Signature)

-5When the AI invokes a tool, Veevo calls your onToolCall endpoint
+6When the AI invokes a tool, Veevo calls your onToolCall endpoint (also signed)

-6When the call ends, Veevo calls your onCallEnd endpoint with the full transcript
+7When the call ends, Veevo calls your onCallEnd endpoint with the transcript and costs